-Stock assessments for managed species are assigned to one of three categories, based on the amount of information available for the species.
+Stock assessment products for managed species are assigned to one of three categories based on the amount of information available for the species and subsequent uncertainty measured in the stock assessments.
 Assignments are made by the SSC based on the recommendations from the STAR Panels.
 Category 1 includes the most robust assessments that have the smallest amount of uncertainty associated with assessment results.
-Category 2 is primarily for data-moderate assessments but can also be used to categorize full assessments that are constrained by data quality, result in unrealistically small variance around key management quantities (e.g., SB{current}), and/or make unusual simplifying assumptions (e.g., no recruitment deviations), and Category 3 is for data-poor assessments with the largest amount of uncertainty associated with assessment results.
+Category 2 is primarily for data-moderate assessments but can also be used to categorize full assessments that are constrained by data quality, result in unrealistically small variance around key management quantities (e.g., SB{current}), and/or make unusual simplifying assumptions (e.g., no recruitment deviations), and Category 3 is primarily for data-limited poor assessments with the largest amount of uncertainty associated with assessment results, but can also be used to categorize data-moderate assessments constrained by data quality.
 Detailed definitions for each of the three categories are provided in Appendix F.

-3. STOCK ASSESSMENT PRIORITIZATION
+2. STOCK ASSESSMENT PRIORITIZATION

 Assessments for groundfish species are conducted every other year as part of the biennial harvest specification cycle.
 A relatively small number of the more than 100 species in the Council's Groundfish Fishery Management Plan are selected each cycle for full, update or data-moderate assessments.
 To implement the RMSA requirements to establish OFLs and acceptable biological catches (ABCs) for all species in fishery management plans, catch-only methods (e.g., Depletion-Corrected Average Catch (DCAC) (MacCall 2009), Depletion-Based Stock Reduction Analysis (DB-SRA) (Dick and MacCall 2011), and Simple Stock Synthesis (SSS) (Cope 2013) have been applied to data for the majority of groundfish species.
-It remains the goal of the Council to substantially increase the number of groundfish stocks with full assessments.
+It remains the goal of the Council to substantially increase the number of groundfish stocks with full assessments and data-moderate.

 Council decisions on groundfish stock assessment priorities are aided by a formulaic approach for ranking groundfish stock assessments developed by the Northwest Fisheries Science Center based on a national framework for stock assessment prioritization described in Methot (2015).
-The formal rankings were considered by the Council in June 2020 when the Council adopted the 2021 stock assessment plan for groundfish that is provided in Appendix A. Additionally, the Council decided preliminary priorities for 2023 groundfish stock assessments to allow agencies more time to prepare for future stock assessments (e.g., focus on ageing collected structures, biological sampling, etc.).
+The formal rankings were considered by the Council in June 2022 when the Council adopted the 2023 stock assessment plan for groundfish that is provided in Appendix A. Additionally, the Council decided preliminary priorities for 2025 groundfish stock assessments to allow agencies more time to prepare for future stock assessments (e.g., focus on ageing collected structures, biological sampling, etc.).
 Final decisions on 2023 groundfish stock assessment priorities will be made in June 2022.